-Released in the autumn last year, The King is a historiacal war drama loosely based on the plays Henry IV (Parts 1 & 2) and Henry V by William Shakespeare.
-Directed by David Michôd, the film has a weighty Austrailian contingent as it also stars Joel Edgerton and Ben Mendelsohn in supporting roles.
-Co-written by Michôd and Edgerton the story covers the rise to power of King Henry V (played by Timothée Chalamet) after the death of his father Henry IV (Mendelsohn), leading to a war with the French and all the accompanying tribulations that come with the job.
+Released in the autumn of 2019, The King is a historical war drama loosely based on the plays Henry IV (Parts 1 & 2) and Henry V by William Shakespeare.
+Directed by David Michôd, the film has a weighty Australian contingent as it also stars Joel Edgerton and Ben Mendelsohn in supporting roles.
+Co-written by Michôd and Edgerton, the story covers the rise to power of King Henry V (played by Timothée Chalamet) after the death of his father, Henry IV (Mendelsohn), leading to a war with the French and all the accompanying tribulations that come with the job.

-Hal and the English army are victorious in the Siege of Harfleur and eventually must face an large French force led by the Dauphin at Agincourt.
+Hal and the English army are victorious in the Siege of Harfleur and eventually must face a large French force led by the Dauphin at Agincourt.
 Hal proposes to fight the Dauphin one-on-one as he did with Percy, but the offer is rejected.
-Despite being advidsed to retreat, as the French forces are perceived to be too numerous, Falstaff suggests a plan to lure the French in to a muddy patch of ground where they will become bogged down by the weight of their heavy armour.
+Despite being advised to retreat, as the French forces are perceived to be too numerous, Falstaff suggests a plan to lure the French into a muddy patch of ground where they will become bogged down by the weight of their armour.
 Here they can be attacked by the English bowmen and flanked by a hidden force waiting in a nearby wood.
-The resulting battle sees a win for England, but at a heavy cost to the young king.
+The resulting battle sees victory for England, but at high cost to the young king.

-The French armies defeated, Hal is brought before King Charles VI of France who proposes that he marry the king’s daughter Catherine of Valois (Lily-Rose Depp).
-He returns to England as conquerer, reassured by William Gascoigne that his actions were just, noble and the best outcome for England who’s people will now rejoice in peace and celebrate their prevailing monarch.
-However, after a short but decisive conversation with his new bride, Hal realises the extent to which he has been influenced by Gascoigne.
+The French armies defeated, Hal is brought before King Charles VI of France, who proposes that he marry the king’s daughter Catherine of Valois (Lily-Rose Depp).
+He returns to England as a conquerer, reassured by William Gascoigne that his actions were just, noble, and the best outcome for England who’s people will now rejoice in peace and celebrate their prevailing monarch.
+However, after a short but decisive conversation with his new bride, Hal realises the extent to which Gascoigne has influenced him.
 He then confronts the Chief Justice about these matters and dissolves their relationship in a shocking moment of retribution.